 Note:1.
 Employee benefit expenses include the benefits expenses for directors and corporate auditors of the Group.

-2. Research and development costs include employee benefit expenses, depreciation and amortization relating to research and development.
+- 2. Research and development costs include employee benefit expenses, depreciation and amortization relating to research and development. - 3.
+Impairment losses are described in Note "12.
+Impairment of non-financial assets".

 25. Other income and expenses

 (1) Other income